A Thousand Words (film): Reception

-On Rotten Tomatoes, the film has an approval rating of 0% based on 57 reviews, with an average rating of 3.1/10.
+On Rotten Tomatoes, A Thousand Words has an approval rating of 0% based on 59 reviews, with an average rating of 3.1/10.
 The site's critical consensus reads, "Dated jokes (A Thousand Words was shot in 2008) and removing Eddie Murphy's voice – his greatest comedic asset – dooms this painful mess from the start."
 The site also gave the film their "Moldy Tomato" award for the worst-reviewed film of 2012.
-On Metacritic, the film has a score of 26 out of 100, based on 18 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 26 out of 100, based on 18 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Frank Scheck of The Hollywood Reporter calls the film another example of "how the talented performer’s poor choice of material continually undercuts him".
-Although Scheck praises Murphy's efforts he concludes "The formulaic script by Steve Koren doesn't manage to exploit the absurd premise with any discernible wit or invention, and the star is left floundering."
-Roger Ebert of the Chicago Sun-Times gave the film 1.5 out of 4 and wrote: "The poster art for A Thousand Words shows Eddie Murphy with duct tape over his mouth, which as a promotional idea ranks right up there with Fred Astaire in leg irons."
-Ebert is also critical of the plot because it "never explains the rules".
+Frank Scheck of The Hollywood Reporter calls the film another example of "how the talented performer's poor choice of material continually undercuts him".
+Although Scheck praises Murphy's efforts, he concludes, "The formulaic script by Steve Koren doesn't manage to exploit the absurd premise with any discernible wit or invention, and the star is left floundering."
+Roger Ebert of the Chicago Sun-Times gave the film one and a half out of four stars and wrote: "The poster art for A Thousand Words shows Eddie Murphy with duct tape over his mouth, which as a promotional idea ranks right up there with Fred Astaire in leg irons."
+Ebert was also critical of the plot because it "never explains the rules".

 Justin Chang of Variety wrote: "Alas, even Murphy's largely wordless, physically adroit performance can't redeem this tortured exercise in high-concept spiritualist hokum."
 Andrew Pulver of The Guardian commented, "Everyone, it seems, is united by A Thousand Words' awfulness."